pascal-thomas/TL19/exercise2/README.md

 Use the same image-names when you change the images, otherwise you need to change stylesheets as well.

-You can find an examples for your screenresolution at cd Downloads/TL19-master/images
+You can find an examples for your screenresolution at: cd Downloads/TL19-master/images

 For the desktop, use the following resolutions:
 - 2048x1536.jpg